 Q-5: What are the Similarities and Differences Between UNIX and Linux?

-The core difference between Linux and Unix is both are different operating system; nevertheless; there are some common issues as well.
+The core difference between Linux and Unix is both are different operating systems; nevertheless; there are some common issues as well.

 Turning to the Unix, source code is not open, mainly used for Command Line Interface and it is not portable.
 Having rigid environment hardware, it can be installed in every available machine.
 Additionally, it works in a server system, high-end computer and mainframes and HP-UX, AIS, BSD, Iris are the various versions of it.
 Unix installation is expensive, requires specific hardware and supported file systems are gps, xfs, zfs, js, hfx, and vxfs.